yo-less/MMM-KVV/README.md

         position: 'top_left',
         config: {
 			stopID: '',		// Which stop would you like to have displayed?
 			maxConn: 6,		// How many connections would you like to see?
+(Maximum: 10)
 			lines: '',		// What lines are you interested in?
 			direction: '',	// If you want to, you can limit the information to one of two directions
 			labelRow: true, // Show or hide column headers